 Course Change and Withdrawal Policies

-- You are responsible for confirming all course changes you make by checking your course registration and schedule in online services.
+- You are responsible for confirming all course changes you make by checking your course registration and schedule in MyDCE.
 Notify the Registrar’s Office of errors immediately.

 - You are expected to attend or participate online and do all coursework from the day classes begin.
 Late work may be submitted only with instructor approval and according to instructor policies.
 Adding or changing courses after registration ends does not warrant an exception to those policies.